 Fettuccine Alfredo is a dish that is made very differently depending on who is cooking.
 Many cooks, and cookbook recipes like to use heavy cream to make an Alfredo sauce.
-I have always made Alfredo by simply using quality cheese, namely Parmigiano-Reggiano, butter, and the water that the pasta is cooked in, to achieve a creamy Alfredo sauce that isn’t overly thick or rich, and clings perfectly to the pasta.
+I’ve always made Alfredo by simply using quality cheese, namely Parmigiano-Reggiano, butter, and the water that the pasta is cooked in.
+It’s a creamy Alfredo sauce that isn’t overly thick or rich, and clings perfectly to the pasta.
 Alfredo is a perfect dish all on its own when you let that amazing Parmigiano- Reggiano be the star.

 Heavy cream, plus butter is a wonderful decadence that I like to save for great restaurant meals.
 The cream version of Fettuccine Alfredo, too me, is something I want on a winter evening, stepping out of the cold and into a beautiful, softly lit, Italian restaurant, with husband in tow, as the first stop on a date night and a waiter standing at attention with a giant pepper grinder.
 And I would be wearing the most amazing shoes, whilst perusing the desert menu for what comes next.

 This is a simple recipe that takes hardly any time to put together, but tastes like you worked hard.
-The salmon can grill in the time it takes for the pasta to cook, and for you to shell the peas.
+The salmon grills in the time it takes for the pasta to cook, and for you to shell the peas.
 (But you can use frozen peas, too)

 Be sure not to forget, before draining your pasta, to scoop out a two cup measure of the pasta water.
 It’s a key ingredient for this dish.